This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 Highlight

-Full workplace platform with hybrid policy enforcement, floor plans, and EU-hosted compliance
+Full workplace platform with attendance coordination, floor plans, and EU-hosted compliance

 Best fit